bbusse/swayvnc-firefox/README.md

 ```

 ## Connect
-Use some vnc client to connect the server
+Use a vnc client to connect to the server
 ```
 $ wlvncc <vnc-server>
 # or